jsm8989/quoter/README.md

 # Quoter Model
-This repository is a packaged version of code using to simulate the *quoter model* as a model for social information flow [1].
+This repository is a packaged version of code using the *quoter model* as a model for social information flow [1].
 The model was further explored and this code was further developed by Tyson Pond [2,3].

 The quoter model offers an idealistic mechanism for how people communicate written information in online social contexts (i.e. tweets on Twitter or posts on Facebook).
 The model runs on a social network, where each node (user) takes turns generating a sequence of words by one of two mechanisms:
 + (i) copying a segment of a random neighbor's past text with probability $q$